 A copy of the Act is available at: www.thelaw.tas.gov.au.

 Fund Board and Staff

 The Fund is managed by a Board drawn from around the State.
 Members are appointed by the Governor for their mix of community and business experience.
-As at 1 January 2024 the members are:
+At 15 January, 2025 the members are: